-Exceptions to this nomadic way of life were more stationary groups of humans who had a fish-based diet.
+Exceptions to this nomadic way of life were the more stationary groups of humans who had a fish-based diet.
 With a constant food source in one location, people could stay and develop their cultures in close proximity to the rivers, lakes, and oceans that contained their source of sustenance.

 The beginning of agriculture was in the gradual transition of nomadic people who hunted animals and gathered plants into a more stationary people who planted, harvested, and tended plants and animals in one place.
 By making the cultivation of crops and domestication of animals the main source of human sustenance, humans took themselves out of the wild food webs of their ancestors.
-Archaeologists believe that this new stationary agricultural lifestyle arose independently in at least 11 regions around the globe.
+Archaeologists believe that this stationary agricultural lifestyle arose independently in at least 11 regions around the globe.

 Domestication of Plants and Animals

 The earliest known domestication of plants occurred about 11,500 years ago in the Fertile Crescent, what is now Iran (Figure 12).
 Other locations of early plant and animal domestication were Northern and Southern China, New Guinea, India, Africa’s Sahel region, and several parts of the Americas.

-Many early domestic plants included species that are still grown around the world today, such as wheat, barley, oats, rice, lentils, beans, squash and corn.
+Many early domestic plants included species still grown around the world today, such as wheat, barley, oats, rice, lentils, beans, squash and corn.
 In each case of plant domestication, humans took seeds from plants that were growing wild and planted them in concentrated areas.
 Over time, these early farmers observed the benefits of selecting seeds from the most productive individual plants for future planting.
 This process of artificial selection had many similarities to the process of natural selection explained in the Biodiversity Chapter .